 Configuration options passed to MySQL Cluster executable programs when invoking them

 MySQL Cluster Manager simplifies this configuration scheme by treating all 3 types of configuration data as attributes, where the term “attribute” refers to a MySQL Cluster configuration parameter, a MySQL Server variable, or a command-line option used with one or more MySQL Cluster binary programs.
 It does this transparently, handling all necessary changes in a unified interface.

-having to determine that this is controlled using the
+determine that this is controlled using the

 parameter that is written in the